 CFLE Network, a quarterly newsletter published by the National Council on Family Relations for Certified Family Life Educators, is a resource filled with information about Family Life Education.
-Network provides an opportunity for CFLEs to share their knowledge and expertise with other active CFLEs through the submission of research- or practice-based articles.
+Network provides an opportunity for CFLEs to share their knowledge and expertise with other active CFLEs through research- or practice-based articles.

 Call for Articles

-Copyright and permissions
+Copyright and Permissions

-Copyright © 2018 National Council on Family Relations
+Copyright © 2022 National Council on Family Relations

 CFLE Network is a copyrighted publication of the National Council on Family Relations (NCFR).
 No part of CFLE Network may be reprinted, reproduced, disseminated, or distributed by any means, including for classroom use, without permission of NCFR.

 Permissions are available by contacting NCFR.
 NCFR reserves the right to deny any permission at its sole discretion.